Day Out with Thomas: United States and Canada

-Events have been held in Colorado, Minnesota, Pennsylvania, Georgia, Michigan, Maryland, New Hampshire, Washington, California, Ohio, Oregon, and North Carolina.
+Events have been held in Colorado, Minnesota, Pennsylvania, Georgia, Michigan, Maryland, New Hampshire, Washington, California, Ohio, Oregon, North Carolina, and Missouri.
 In Canada, Thomas has visited locations including Toronto, Calgary and Squamish.

 Locomotives

 The United States has six Thomas replicas: one is a steam locomotive and the others are dummy units.
 All were decorated or built by the Strasburg Railroad, with the real steam engine being converted from Brooklyn Eastern District Terminal No. 15.
 The dummy units are used with a steam or diesel locomotive operating as a pusher.
 They have a compressed air whistle powered by the train's compressed air system.
 One unit is gauge, the other four are standard gauge.
 An additional gauge replica operated at the Edaville Railroad until 2022, though it returned to Edaville for a limited time in 2024.

 While in transit between events, Thomas' face is covered to prevent it from getting damaged or dirtied.
 The dummy units are transported from location to location via flatbed truck.
 Thomas appears in full dress at Day Out with Thomas events hosted by railroads in arrangement with Mattel.
 Many of the larger railroad museums and tourist railroads across the United States host Day out with Thomas events periodically.
 The same trains are also used for the three Canadian events (in BC, Alberta and Ontario).
 The National Railroad Museum in Green Bay, Wisconsin was the first railroad museum in the United States to host a "Day Out with Thomas" event (unveiling a small Thomas replica in December 1996).

 In September 2014, a full-scale replica of Percy was built which is also a dummy unit.
 Before Percy's introduction, Thomas' original face was replaced in April 2014 with an animatronic CGI-style face allowing the mouth to open and close and speak pre-recorded dialogue through a voice speaker.
 Initially, the voice lines for Thomas are provided by Martin Sherman (Thomas' US voice actor from 2009-2015) while the voice lines for Percy were provided by Christopher Ragland (US voice actor for Percy from 2015-2021).

 In 2023, Thomas and Percy were given splats of different paint colors on their paintwork to fit with the theme of that year’s tour, "Day Out with Thomas: Let's Get Colorful!
 Tour".

 In 2024, Thomas and Percy were given bubbles on their paintwork to fit with the theme of "Day Out with Thomas: The Bubble Tour".